TheHartly/JobBoardFilterList/README.md

 # Job Board Filter List for uBlock Origin

-Job boards such as LinkedIn you'll "Promoted" job listings which often times are unrelated to your search.
+Job boards such as LinkedIn have "Promoted" job listings which often times are unrelated to your search.
 This filter list can help weed out low quality positions from spamy comapnies.

 ## Requirements